tansr7/NTU-login-extension/README.md

-# ntu-sso-login
+# NTU-login-extension
-My chrome extension implementation of the automated SSO login, I don't particularly like to be redirected through two login pages.
+My chrome extension implementation of the SSO login, I don't particularly like to be redirected through two login pages.
 This is particularly so for the temperature declaration that we have to do during this DORSCON Orange due to COVID-19.
 Minutes lost for logging in twice a day!

 Feel free to clone and fork, but do read the source code before you do, and understand how it works - keeping this unpacked so modification of the source code is easy.